 What to expect

 Everyone works around a very large quartz island keeping this a sociable experience.
-We have a very well equipped kitchen with plenty of ovens and hobs.
+We have a very well equipped kitchen with several ovens and hobs.
 Each cookery class ends with a feast and complimentary wine and beer but you will also have lots of food to take home to wow your loved ones.

 We are respectful of your time and money spent and fit more in our workshops than many other cookery schools in a much longer time frame.